TiyaZhan/cse15l-lab-reports/lab-report-4-week-5.md

      21 emergency care to convince patients of the need for behavior 22 change.2 This process may identify patients who have not yet
 ```
+- Comment: This command displays the content of file `technical/government/Alcohol_Problems/Session4-PDF.txt` in a separate screen.

 This `-N` option is showing the line number of the file that is displayed by the `less` command.
 It is useful in the way that we can easily reference a specific lind using the line number.
 Since `less` is commonly used in large files, having line numbers for each line is really useful for referencing.